| ........Comment by Bill Moore ...The forest around us | |

 a salt water boomman.

 ....Boomman – now there’s a logger for you.
 I’m speaking about the old wooden pike pole carrying, tin panted variety – not your modern gentleman boomman with high powered steel boomboats and floater jacket.
 Now there was a man of the elements! ....Perhaps a crankier, more ornery boom-cat never lived than Moses Dean.
 Bone dry pants, bone dry coat and bone dry hat – and he not only worked in such clothing, he wore it to town, too. ....It was my pleasure as a young fuzzy-cheeked lad to “work the boom” with Moses.
 We had an A-frame outfit then – steam coldecker in the woods and an old steam roader on the A-frame.
 Logs were brought down an 1,800 foot skyline to the water in tree lengths.
 I was drag saw man and sluicer.
-That meant I had to buck up |
+That meant I had to buck up | the trees in the water into log lengths with a gas engined Wee McGregor

 Pond Saw, and then push them with a pike pole to the sorting gap where

-Moses took over the stowing of the logs into flat booms. |
+Moses took over the stowing of the logs into flat booms. | really caring about the

 years ahead when they may be crippled.